 - July 26, 2017 - City Council Meeting and Adoption of Recommended Proposal

 - August 2017 – Formal contract negotiations begin

 - November 2017 - City Council Approval of Final Contract

 - November 2017-Summer/Fall 2018 – Implementation planning

 - October 2018 - Citywide Coordinated Collection Begins

-This proposal provides a solid base to transition the city to Coordinated Collection and meets the priorities that the Council laid out for the negotiating team.
+This contract provides a solid base to transition the city to Coordinated Collection and meets the priorities that the Council laid out for the negotiating team.
 See Final Contract and Final Contract Exhibits.